Jason Spitz

-Jason Spitz (born December 19, 1982) is a former American football center who last played for the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the Green Bay Packers in the third round of the 2006 NFL Draft.
+Jason Spitz (born December 19, 1982) is an American former professional football player who was a center who last played in the National Football League (NFL).
+He was selected by the Green Bay Packers in the third round of the 2006 NFL draft.
 He won Super Bowl XLV with the Packers over the Pittsburgh Steelers.
-He played college football at Louisville.
+He played college football for the Louisville Cardinals.
+He was also a member of the Jacksonville Jaguars and Seattle Seahawks.

-Early years
+Early life

 Spitz attended Bolles High School in Jacksonville, Florida.
 He was a first-team All-First Coast selection as a two-way lineman.
 In his senior year he had 10 sacks and 56 total tackles in the year.

 College career

 Spitz started all four years at Louisville, where he was a first-team All-Big East.

-2002

-Spitz was originally meant to redshirt his freshman year but was made the starting right guard during the game with Duke.
+Spitz was originally meant to redshirt his freshman year in 2002 but was made the starting right guard during the game with Duke.

-2003

-Spitz was part of a highly successful offensive line that only allowed 13 sacks in 13 games and helped Louisville rank in the top 10 in rushing.
+Spitz was part of a highly successful offensive line in 2003 that only allowed 13 sacks in 13 games and helped Louisville rank in the top 10 in rushing.
 He was appointed as a 2nd team All American All-Conference USA.